-The Bodhisatta had a large retinue and there was no way Punnaka could seize him, but King Dhananjaya was a renown gambler in games of dice and Punnaka figured he could get the Bodhisatta this way.
+The Bodhisatta had a large entourage and there was no way Punnaka could seize him.
+But King Dhananjaya was a notorious gambler and Punnaka figured he could get the Bodhisatta through a game of dice.
 Punnaka climbed a sacred mountain and found a flawless, priceless lapis lazuli jewel that shone like lightning in the sky and granted all desires.
-Then he disguised himself as a man from a far-away country and challenged King Dhananjaya to a game, staking the peerless jewel and his wonderous horse.
-Punnaka spoke at length about the beauty of the jewel and then gave a demonstration of his horse’s powers.
+Then he disguised himself as a man from a faraway country and challenged King Dhananjaya to a game, staking the peerless jewel and his wondrous horse.
+Punnaka spoke at length about the jewel’s beauty and then demonstrated his horse’s powers.
 He rode atop the city wall so fast the horse and Punnaka couldn’t be seen; then the horse walked on water and stood on Punnaka’s palm.
 The captivated king accepted the bet and countered with everything he owned except his body and his sovereignty.
 A room was prepared and witnesses assembled, and both men promised to accept the result without violence.

-Each man called out his play and King Dhananjaya threw the golden dice up in the air.
+Each man called out his play and King Dhananjaya threw his golden dice up in the air.
 By Punnaka’s power, the dice were about to fall in his favor.
 But the king was very skilled and saw the roll was going against him, so he caught the dice in the air and threw once more.
 Again the dice were headed in Punnaka’s favor, and again the king caught them.
 It was then that Punnaka saw the king’s guardian spirit, his mother from his previous life, there to help him.
 Punnaka stared at her with an angry face and she fled in fear.
 The king saw the same result coming in his third roll, but now by Punnaka’s power he could not reach out to grab the dice, so the roll came up Punnaka’s way.
-Then it was Punnaka’s turn and the dice fell his way again, and he won.
+Then it was Punnaka’s turn, and the dice fell his way again.
+He had won.